HALA ALSALMAN

 EDUCATION

-2024 OCAD University MFA Interdisciplinary Arts, Media and Design
+2024 MFA Interdisciplinary Arts, Media and Design, OCAD University

-2002 Concordia University BA Communication Studies, Minor in Political Science
+2002 BA Communication Studies, Minor in Political Science, Concordia University

 SOLO EXHIBITIONS

-2024 Remember the Future: Oneiric Artifacts from Mesopotamia, The Graduate Gallery, Toronto, ON, CA
+2024 Remember the Future: Oneiric Artifacts from Mesopotamia, The Graduate Gallery, OCAD University, Toronto, CA

 GROUP SHOWS

-2024 Expressions of Critical Thought, Aurora Cultural Center, Aurora, ON, CA
+Sep 2024 Expressions of Critical Thought curated by Carousel Collective, Aurora Cultural Center, Aurora, CA

-2023 The Aliens Aren't Coming, OCAD University, Toronto, ON, CA
+June 2023 The Aliens Aren't Coming, OCAD University, Toronto, CA

-2023 Too Big To Fail, OCAD University, Toronto, ON, CA
+2023 Too Big To Fail curated by Hala and Deepikah RB, OCAD University, Toronto, CA

-2004 Iraq War Exhibit, Fivegreen Boutique, Dubai, UAE
+2004 Iraq War Exhibit, Fivegreen Boutique, Dubai, AE

 FILM FESTIVAL WORKSHOPS